The Bourne Supremacy (film): Plot

 Danny Zorn, Conklin's former assistant, finds inconsistencies in the report of Bourne's involvement with the death of the agent and explains his theory to Abbott.
 Abbott then kills Zorn to prevent him from informing Landy.
 Bourne breaks into Abbott's hotel room and records a conversation between him and Gretkov that incriminates them in the theft of the $20 million.
 When confronted, Abbott admits to Bourne that he stole the money, ordered Kirill to retrieve the files, and had Bourne framed before arranging for him to be silenced in Goa.
 Abbott expects Bourne to kill him, but Bourne refuses, saying Marie would not want him to, and puts a gun on the table and leaves.
-Landy confronts Abbott about her suspicions and he kills himself; later, she finds an envelope containing the tape of Abbott's conversations with Gretkov and Bourne in her hotel room.
+Landy confronts Abbott about her suspicions and he commits suicide; later, she finds an envelope containing the tape of Abbott's conversations with Gretkov and Bourne in her hotel room.

 Bourne travels to Moscow to find Neski's daughter, Irena.
 Kirill, tasked once again by Gretkov with killing Bourne, finds and wounds him.
 Bourne flees in a stolen taxi and Kirill chases him.
 Bourne forces Kirill's vehicle into a concrete divider, and leaves behind a seriously wounded Kirill, as Gretkov is arrested with Landy watching in the background.
 Bourne locates Irena and confesses to murdering her parents, apologizing to her as he leaves.

 Later in New York City, Bourne calls Landy.
 She thanks him for the tape, reveals his original name, David Webb, and his date and place of birth, and asks him to meet her.
 Bourne, who is watching her from a building tells her she looks tired and to get some rest, as he disappears into the city.

 Cast

-In addition, Oksana Akinshina appears as Irena Neski.
+Chris Cooper reprises his role as Alexander Conklin in an uncredited flashback sequence.